bbauska/W3Cx-3of5/README.md

 -   A mostly arbitrary limit of five megabytes per origin is recommended (translation: give at least 5Mb per origin).

-**In many cases, local storage is all that your application will need for saving/loading data on demand**.
+In many cases, local storage is all that your application will need for saving/loading data on demand.
 More complex ways to do it exist, such as IndexedDB, a No SQL database, that proposes transactions and usually comes with far more available space than local storage.
 IndexedDB usage is for advanced users and will be covered in the W3Cx HTML5 Apps and Games.

 Additionally, there will be a limit on the amount of data that you can store there.
 Browsers enforce quotas that will prevent you from cluttering your users\' drives excessively.
-These quotas can vary from platform to platform, but are usually reasonably generous for simple cases (around 5MB), so **if you are careful not to store anything huge there, you should be fine.**
+These quotas can vary from platform to platform, but are usually reasonably generous for simple cases (around 5MB), so if you are careful not to store anything huge there, you should be fine.

-**Finally, keep in mind that this storage is not necessarily permanent.** Browsers are inconsistent in how they allow for it to be wiped, but in several cases it gets deleted with cookies --- which is logical when you think of how it can be used for tracking in a similar fashion.
+Finally, keep in mind that this storage is not necessarily permanent.
+Browsers are inconsistent in how they allow for it to be wiped, but in several cases it gets deleted with cookies --- which is logical when you think of how it can be used for tracking in a similar fashion.

 For serious applications, you might want to synchronize existing data with the server on a regular basis, in order to avoid data loss (and in general, because users enjoy using the same service from multiple devices at once).
 This is a rather complex feat, and frameworks such as Firebase can help.
 Such techniques are beyond the scope of this course and will not be covered.